rpm-software-management/dnf/doc/command_ref.rst

 system.
 A package is ``installed`` if it is present in the RPMDB, and it is ``available`` if it is not installed but it is present in a repository that DNF knows about.
 The list command can also limit the displayed packages according to other criteria, e.g. to only those that update an installed package.
+The :ref:`exclude
+<exclude-label>` option in configuration file (.conf) might influence the
+result, but if the command line option \-\ :ref:`-disableexcludes
+<disableexcludes-label>` is used, it ensure that all installed packages will be
+listed.

 All the forms take a ``[<package-specs>...]`` parameter to further limit the result to only those packages matching it.